Noriko Tadano: 2019–present

+Tadano again worked with the Australian String Quartet releasing a mini-EP in May 2025.
+Vertigo and Staircase to the Moon, composed by Tadano and arranged for string quartet and shamisen by Emily Tulloch.

+In September 2025, Tadano performed in Hengchun, Taiwan, headlining the Hear Here World Music Festival with Taiwanese musicians Sauljaljui and Nini.

+In October 2025, the Australian Folk Music Awards (AFMAs) were held at the Brunswick Ballroom, Melbourne.
+Tadano was awarded the winner of the Australian Folk Artist of the Year in the solo category.

 Charity events

 On the 11 March 2011, the Tōhoku earthquake and tsunami devastated Japan.
 Tadano's relatives were heavily impacted by the resulting Fukushima Daiichi nuclear disaster and were forced to evacuate their homes.
 Her relatives survived, but none have been able to return to their homes, farms and businesses, deemed too close to the disaster for a safe return to be possible.

 With such a close personal connection, Tadano has supported a large number of fundraiser and charity events to show support for Japan and its rebuilding efforts, performing at events with musicians such as Mach Pelican, The Wellingtons, Dya Singh and Yumi Umiumare.

 In 2015, Tadano performed at the 70th anniversary of the Hiroshima bombing, supporting The International Campaign to Abolish Nuclear Weapons (ICAN).
 ICAN strives to achieve a global ban on nuclear weapons.

 In 2021, Tadano joined a number of artists in a Fundraising Concert for Afghanistan.
 Over $10,000 was raised and donated to Mahboba's Promise, an Australian non-profit organisation dedicated to helping disadvantaged women and children in Afghanistan.